 Finkelshteyn has performed with a number of conductors throughout his career, namely, Daniel Barenboim, Pierre Boulez, Alan Gilbert, Mariss Jansons, Neeme and Paavo Järvi, Louis Langrée, Lorin Maazel, Andrew Manze, Zubin Mehta, Riccardo Muti, Yannick Nézet-Séguin, Gerard Schwarz, Yuri Temirkanov, and Osmo Vänskä.

 An avid chamber musician, Finkelshteyn has participated in the Southampton Arts Festival in New York, the Four Seasons Chamber Music Festival at East Carolina University, the Eastern Music Festival Chamber Music Series, and the North Carolina Symphony Chamber Music series.

 He has collaborated with his brother, cellist Ilya Finkelshteyn, Julia Fischer, Mark Kosover, Adam Neiman, Awadagin Pratt, Julian Schwarz, and Elina Vähälä, among others.

-A native of Leningrad in the former Soviet Union, he joined The Symphony Orchestra of the Leningrad Philharmonic (now known as the Saint Petersburg Academic Symphony Orchestra) at only 19 years of age while still a student at the Leningrad Conservatory—from which he earned his master’s degree in music, graduating with honors.
+A native of Leningrad in the former Soviet Union, he joined the Leningrad Philharmonic Orchestra at only 19 years of age—while still a student at the Leningrad Conservatory, from which he earned a master’s degree, graduating with honors.
 His primary teachers were Peter Weinblatt and Sergei Akopov.
-Eventually, he became Principal Bass of The Symphony Orchestra of the Leningrad Philharmonic and was a prize winner of the Soviet Union Bass Competition before emigrating to the U.S. in 1990.
+Eventually, he became principal bassist of the Symphony Orchestra and was a prize winner of the Soviet Union Bass Competition before emigrating to the U.S. in 1990.